ludyna/ludyna/README.md

 ### Hi there 👋

-I am an software engineer 👨‍💻.
+I am a software engineer 👨‍💻.

 - 🔭 I’m currently working on AI project (Lu_Brain)
 - ⚡ Fun fact: C is awesome 🙂